 The bet you place at the bookmaker.
 Basically, you back an outcome.

 You back a horse to win and also to place (usually to become second or third).
-If your horse does not win, but finishes in second/third place, you get paid out at a fraction of the win odds.
+If your horse does not win but finishes in second/third place, you get paid out a fraction of the win odds.

 This is where we place lay bets (bets against an outcome).
 The main exchanges are Betfair, Smarkets, Matchbook, and Betdaq.
 Matched bettors mainly use Smarkets.